At the Mandarin Oriental, Katja and Ellen are ready with restorative refreshment.

 Back in the room, Katya’s on the phone for fifteen, then taps off.

-“Two cars, the rifles, holster Glocks, extra clips.”
+“Two cars, the rifles, holster Glocks, extra magazines.”

 Mani, “Cool, going to war.”